yugabyte/yugabyte-db/docs/content/v1.3/manage/data-migration/_index.md

     weight: 703
 ---

-This section goes into details of importing data into Yugabyte DB as well as exporting data out of Yugabyte DB.
+This section goes into details of importing data into YugabyteDB as well as exporting data out of YugabyteDB.

 <div class="row">
   <div class="col-12 col-md-6 col-lg-12 col-xl-6">